 Keila is a medical professional behind this blog and she comes from a long line of Cherokee women working in the health business.
 Her main interests are women’s health problems especially those related to the hormonal issues.

-Her blog is written in a simple and conversational tone, but every single one of the posts is packed with a lot of information and data.
+Her alternative health blog is written in a simple and conversational tone, but every single one of the posts is packed with a lot of information and data.
 Each post also comes with resources for those who want to learn more about the subject.

 Markson Chiropractic is a treatment facility with a wide range of expertise.
 They help with pediatric and preventive care and work on sport and vehicle injuries.
 This wide approach makes their blog more interesting and better research because they meet all kind of patients with different problems and medical history.

-The blog is written in a form of advice or listicles that provides concrete solutions to problems with which a chiropractor can help.
+This alternative health blog is written in a form of advice or listicles that provides concrete solutions to problems with which a chiropractor can help.
 The posts are simple and fit the needs of a modern man who spend most of their time sitting down.

 Michaela Cernochova is a licensed hypnotherapist and psychotherapist whose work is based on the transactional analysis.
 She is based in Southampton UK where she works with patients and teaches.
 She uses Gestalt, Inner Child, Regression and NLP healing techniques, but is also versed in others as well.